The role of Botulinum Toxin

 How is it given?

 If you consent to your child having Botox® injection(s), your child will then be placed on a waiting list.
 Whilst on that list it would be helpful if you could inform the hospital if you book any holidays.
-You will be contacted once a date becomes available and your child’s physiotherapist will be informed if you accept that date.
+You will be contacted once a date becomes available, and your child’s physiotherapist will be informed if you accept that date.
 Your child will then be offered an appointment to attend the hospital before your child’s injection date in order to meet the nursing staff and / or play therapist who will explain the procedure and learn about your child.
 The hospital physiotherapist will also contact you before your child comes into hospital and offer your child an appointment to assess your child’s movement and learn about your child’s current physiotherapy programme.

-On the day of the injection(s) you and your child will be asked to come to the children’s ward, where you will meet the anaesthetist and the surgeon who will be performing the injections.
+On the day of the injection(s) you and your child will be asked to come to the children’s ward, or day surgery unit, where you will meet the anaesthetist and the surgeon who will be performing the injections.
 The injections are done in theatre under a light general anaesthetic to ensure you remain still.
 The surgeon uses a device called a nerve stimulator to check the needle is in the right place and then the injections are given.
 A sticking plaster will be placed over the injection sites.

 On returning from theatre your child will go back to the ward.
 Your child will be allowed to go home the same day as the injections are given once your child has rested and eaten.